 Any other health benefits program (e.g., a community care program) that is not recognized by the State of NH as being health insurance (or is not a health benefits plan governed by the Employee Retirement Income Security Act of 1974) and does not meet all of the requirements specified above.

 - Physical exam: Must be signed by a Physician or Nurse Practitioner and have occurred within the past year.
-This is a one-time requirement.
+Need upon entrance into the program.
+If you leave the program & re-enter it later, we will need another one.

 - Measles, Mumps and Rubella (MMR): Evidence of 2 MMR shots after 1980 or positive measles, mumps and rubella titers (all 3) are required.
 If any of the titers are equivocal or negative you must receive the vaccine.

-- Hepatitis B: Hepatitis B – Evidence of immunity through a completed HVB immunization series (3 shots) with laboratory confirmation of positive antibody (serum titer).
+- Hepatitis B: Evidence of 3 immunizations (if the series was completed in the last 6 months, you must also show evidence of a positive titer) AND a positive titer.
 If you have not received the series of 3 immunizations or your titer is non-reactive or negative, you must begin the series of 3 shots.
-The series of 3 shots must be completed within a 6 month period.
-After one month from the third shot you can draw a titer.
-If you remain negative after 2 series (6 shots), you will be considered non-reactive and must provide evidence of the shots and sign a documentation of non-converter status.
+The series of 3 shots must be completed within a 6-month period.
+After one month from the third shot, you can draw a titer.
+If you remain negative after 2 series (6 shots), you will be considered non-reactive and further counseling will be done by Health Services.

 - Varicella: Evidence of 2 shots or a positive titer is required.
 If a titer is equivocal or negative you must receive the vaccine.
 Confirmation of the disease by a doctor is not acceptable, you must have a titer.

-- CPR: BLS, Heartcode, Healthcare Provider, or Professional Rescuer CPR from an accredited agency such as the American Red Cross or American Heart Association is required.
+- CPR: BLS for Healthcare Provider, or Professional Rescuer CPR from the American Red Cross, American Heart Association or the National Safety Council ONLY.
 CPR is renewed every 2 years and must remain current during your enrollment.
-CPR that is NOT acceptable includes but not limited to: Online only classes, Heartsaver, Friends and Family, Adult & Pediatric CPR.
+CPR that is NOT acceptable includes but not limited to: Heartsaver, Friends and Family, Adult & Pediatric CPR.
 If you are not sure, please call Health Services prior to taking a class.
-Classes on campus are held for your convenience and taught by Security and Health Services.
+Classes on campus are held for your convenience and taught by Campus Safety and Health Services.

-- Color blind testing: Paramedics only.
-May be done at Health Services.
+- Color blind testing: paramedics only.
+May be done for free at Health Services.

-Please note: Maintaining and updating immunizations, Insurance and CPR is the responsibility of the individual student.
+Please note: Maintaining and updating immunizations, insurance and CPR is your responsibility as a student.
 All changes should be reported to Health Services.
-Health Services requires 2 business days to process information for clinical clearances, therefore the student should allow extra time for processing.
+Health Services requires 2 business days to process information for clinical clearances, therefore, you should allow extra time for processing.

 31 College Drive